nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 eigenvalue problem).
 The capabilities of the module are summarized as
 follows:

-  - Vertical excitation energies (valence and core)
+  - Vertical excitation energies (valence and core),
   - Spin-restricted singlet and triplet excited states for closed-shell systems,
   - Spin-unrestricted doublet, etc., excited states for open-shell